infrashift/securedevcontainers-features/README.md

-# securedevcontainer-features
+# Infrashift Secure DevContainer Features
-Development container “Features” are self-contained, shareable units of installation code and development container configuration. provides a collection of vetted devcontainer images, templates, and features that have been carefully curated and shipped through a secure software supply chain.
+Development container “Features” are self-contained, distributions of installation code and development container configuration.
+This project provides a collection of vetted features that have been carefully curated and shipped through a secure software supply chain.